PROFESSIONAL DEVELOPMENT OPPORTUNITIES FOR EDUCATORS

 Fort Ticonderoga offers teacher scholarships each year for teachers to attend its annual seminars and conferences: Material Matters: It's in the Details (November), the War College of the Seven Years’ War (May), and the Seminar on the American Revolution (September).

-Thanks to the generous support of patrons, Fort Ticonderoga offers two to four scholarships for secondary or middle school teachers to attend these programs.
-Since 2001, Fort Ticonderoga has provided scholarships for 123 teachers to attend its seminars and conferences.
+Thanks to the generous support of patrons, Fort Ticonderoga offers two to four scholarships for K-12 teachers to attend these programs.
+Since 2001, Fort Ticonderoga has provided scholarships for 130 teachers to attend its seminars and conferences.

 GRADUATE CREDITS FOR TEACHERS